farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 A character’s `ABILITIES` are special talents that are unique to each KIT.
 They either give a mechanical advantage in certain situations, or allow a new narrative liberty.

 Each character starts with 1 `ABILITY`.
-The group will gain `1 ABILITY` for each `DREAM` they are able to achieve.
+Each time the group's `DREAM` is achieved, all characters gain a new `ABILITY`.

 # Mechanics